keithjgrant/keithjgrant.com/content/posts/2018/03/good-old-html.md

 {{< alert >}}
 When HTML5 was new, many tutorials recommended including the `role` on these elements (`<main role="main">`) since screen readers hadn’t yet caught up with the new standard.
 This doesn’t seem to be necessary anymore, but please correct me if I’m wrong about this.
 The current W3C specification explicitly recommends you [don’t add the role attribute](https://www.w3.org/TR/html52/dom.html#do-not-set) for these elements.
 {{< /alert >}}

+A `<form>` also defines a landmark, but it can be nested inside the other landmarks listed above.

 ## Headers and Footers